 The general standard in most locations holds that spousal maintenance can be awarded if the spouse lacks sufficient property, including marital property apportioned to her to provide for her reasonable needs and expenses, and is unable to support herself through appropriate employment.

 Generally, there are designated factors that the court has to consider in determining whether or not to order a party to pay alimony.

-Courts usually consider the following when determining maintenance, though, of course, these vary by state so be sure to consult with a local, licensed attorney:
+Courts usually consider the following when determining spousal maintenance or spousal support, though, of course, these vary by state so be sure to consult with a local, licensed attorney:

 * education level of each party at the time of the marriage and at the time the action is commenced;